AzureDemos/KubernetesLab/Documentation/CreateEnvironment/Terraform/README.md

 ### Execute terraform

 Finally we need to run terraform with specific variables to provision our environment.
+The resource name should be lowercase, not contain any special characters and be 10 or less characeters long.

 ```
 terraform apply -var "resource_name={replace}"